Student Employment Instructions and Forms

 Submit to Student Services (Lyons Hall): I-9 with documentation

-Direct Deposit: Boston College pays employees (including student employees) via direct deposit with any bank or credit union.
-A new employee must sign up for direct deposit, which can be done through the Agora portal My Services page.
+Direct Deposit: Boston College pays student employees via direct deposit with any bank or credit union.
+New employees may sign up for direct deposit through Agora; go to the My Services page, find the Human Resources box, and click PeopleSoft Human Resource Services.